XiekangZhang/everything_about_python/python_crash_course/Project_3_web_applications/README.md

 ## Page inheritance
 - template tag: _{% url %}_, _{% extends %}_, _{% block/endblock content %}_
 _ _{% for/endfor %}_, _{% empty %}_
+- _{% csrf_token %}_: prevent attackers from using the form to gain unauthorized access to the server
 - In Django templates, a vertical line (|) represents a template filter -- a function that modifies the value in a template variable.